square dancing all of his life, having been dragged from dance to dance by his

 grandparent's old club, the Checkerboard Squares.
 Hunter called his

 first festival in July of 2007 in California and has also traveled to

-Japan, Germany and Australia to call and has been staff on land and cruise
+Japan, Germany, Australia, Canada, and Belgium to call.
+He has also been staff on square dance land and cruise vacations as

 Hunter is a member of

 Callerlab and is a member Ways and Means Committee, past Callerlab Liaison for